-17.3.4 Review Learner Grades (Small Courses)
+18.3.4 Review Learner Grades on the Instructor Dashboard

-For courses with enrollments of up to 200 learners, you can review a gradebook on the instructor dashboard.
-To review grades for a small course, follow these steps.
+You can review a gradebook for a course on the instructor dashboard.
+To review grades for a course, follow these steps.

 - 1. View the live version of your course. - 2.
-Select Instructor, and then select Student Admin.
-For courses with fewer than 200 learners, this page includes a View gradebook for enrolled learners section. - 3.
+Select Instructor, and then select Student Admin. - 3.
 Select View Gradebook.
-Grades are calculated and the gradebook displays.
+Grades are calculated and the Gradebook displays.